 The list of the ten most expensive cars sold at public auction so far in 2025 is led by the 1954 Mercedes-Benz W196R Stromlinien racing car — the most expensive Formula 1 single-seat racer ever.
 The second most expensive car in 2025 is the 1964 Ferrari 250 LM, which is the most expensive Le Mans race winner ever.
-These mid-20th-century races are followed by a 1966 Ford GT40 Mk1 Road Car and another historic racing car, the 1950 Ferrari 166 MM Touring Barchetta.
+The 1966 Ford GT40 Mk II is the most expensive Ford ever sold at auction.
+The three most expensive cars thus far in 2025 were all sold by the Indianapolis Motor Speedway Museum at three different RM Sotheby’s auctions.

 Top-Ten Lists for: 2025, 2024, 2023, 2022, 2021, 2020, 2019, 2018 & all time.